 Horizons of Thinking

 Even if you use the most advanced systems for managing tasks and projects, then your brain, again, even when prompted by a computer, is not able to manage all the tasks contained in these systems.
 Therefore, a limited amount of information will fall into your field of vision.

 Operational level: At this level, the manager usually has a list of tasks.
 Having closed one task, the manager transfers the next task to the released employee.
-For him/herself, the manager usually identifies the primary tasks and again sends them to the pipeline on which the members of the project teamwork.
-So, the horizon of thinking—a set of priority operations (“task”).
+For him/herself, the manager often identifies the primary tasks and again sends them to the pipeline on which the members of the project teamwork.
+So, the horizon of thinking — is a set of priority operations (“task”).